Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterBiasFairness.md

 Navigating the many options for defining bias in a given context is a difficult and nuanced process, even for those familiar with the underlying statistical concepts.
-In order to help facilitate these conversations between data scientists and stakeholders, we developed the Fairness Tree depicted in Figure \@ref{fig:fairness-tree}.
+In order to help facilitate these conversations between data scientists and stakeholders, we developed the Fairness Tree depicted in Figure \@ref(fig:fairness-tree).
 While it certainly can't provide a single "right" answer for a given context, our hope is that the Fairness Tree can act as a tool to help structure the process of arriving at an appropriate metric (or set of metrics) to focus on.